spring1843/freedevtool.app/STYLE.md

 * Tools should be keyboard-friendly.
 Use standard keys like `Enter`, `Space`, and `Escape` for common actions like start, pause, and stop.
 * Provide immediate feedback for user actions with a toast notification.
 This confirms that the action was registered.
 Toasts can be disabled globally.
 * Do not request elevated permissions (e.g., camera access) on launch.
 Prompt for permissions only when the user explicitly tries to use the feature.
+* Updating tools causes changes in the URL of the application, this allows users to share URLs with others and be able to see the same things.

 ### Buttons